everett-lee/VoteModes/README.md

 data from the `/divisions` endpoint using helper functions in `divisions/downloaders.py`.

-Unfortunately, this division data does not contain the vote data for individual MPs, only the total for and against counts.
-`votes_per_division_downloader.py` and its helpers in `votes_per_divisions/downloaders.py`
-contain code to extract the division ids returned from `/divisions` for use as inputs for the HoC's `/division/{id}` endpoint.
+Unfortunately, this division data does not contain the votes cast for individual MPs, only the total for and against counts.
+As such, `votes_per_division_downloader.py` and its helpers in `votes_per_divisions/downloaders.py` contain code to extract the division ids returned from `/divisions` for use as inputs for the HoC's `/division/{id}` endpoint.